aajoseph-dev/UCSC-Keysight/README.md

     In the UI, enter the required device information.

 8. **Generate the plugin:**
-    Click the "Generate" button and wait for the program to generate your plugin.
+    Click the "Generate" button and wait for the program to create your plugin.

 9. **Unzip the plugin:**
     Once generated, the plugin will be returned as a zip folder.
 Unzip the file.